Neuroendocrine Tumor of the Lung: Types of Treatment

 If the lung NET returns after the original treatment, it is called a recurrent lung NET.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 People with a recurrent tumor sometimes experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work